andredesousa/angular-eslint-prettier-stylelint/README.md

 [Angular DevTools](https://angular.io/guide/devtools/) is a Chrome extension that provides debugging and profiling capabilities for Angular applications.

 You can use our IDE for debugging unit and end-to-end tests.
-You can [debug](https://www.protractortest.org/#/debugging) async/await tests in chrome inspector with `debugger` keyword if we run `npm run protractor:debug`.
+You can [debug](https://www.protractortest.org/#/debugging) async/await tests in chrome inspector with `debugger` keyword if we use `npm run protractor:debug`.
 When you are using the debug scripts, you need to open the `chrome://inspect` page.
-The same is valid when you run `npm run test:debug` script.
+The same is valid when you use `npm run test:debug` script.
 These functionalities are provided natively or based on plugins.

 ## Build

-Run `ng build` to build the project.
+Use `npm run build` to build the project.
 The build artifacts will be stored in the `dist/app/` directory.

 ## Further help